Networked Time Series Prediction with Incomplete Data via Generative Adversarial Network: Evaluation

-We compare {\model} with the following baselines, including both simple ones and state of the art.
-For a fair comparison, we only consider models that do not require complete data for training. \begin{itemize}[leftmargin=*] \item \textbf{Mean}.
-For every data sample, Mean predicts the missing entries with the mean value of the observed entries. \item \textbf{Temporal Linear Extrapolation (TLE)}.
-For every data sample, TLE predicts each missing entry with the linear function that passes through its last two observed historical entries on the same node. \item \textbf{Last Observation (LO)}.
-For every data sample, LO predicts each missing entry with the last-observed historical value on the same node. \item \textbf{BRITS}~\cite{cao2018brits}.
-BRITS uses a bidirectional RNN~\cite{schuster1997bidirectional} with a temporal decay factor to impute missing data in multiple time series.
-It minimizes the reconstruction errors on observed entries and forces the imputed values of missing entries to be consistent in both directions.
-It does not exploit the information provided by the graph of a NETS. \item \textbf{E\textsuperscript{2}GAN}~\cite{luo2018multivariate,luo2019e2gan}.
-E\textsuperscript{2}GAN is a GAN-based framework to impute missing values in multiple time series.
-The generator imputes missing values and the discriminator tries to distinguish completed data from incomplete real data.
-It does not exploit the information provided by the graph of a NETS. \item \textbf{DCMF}~\cite{cai2015fast}.
-DCMF combines linear dynamic system and joint matrix factorization to impute missing data in a NETS.
-The model is fitted to a single sample with no future data and its predictive power relies critically on the assumption of linear system model. \end{itemize} For TLE and LO, Mean is used if the required values are missing.
-For BRITS, E\textsuperscript{2}GAN and DCMF, we use them for prediction by treating the future as missing data.
+We compare {\model} with the following prediction baselines: (1) simple methods including Mean, TLE and LO, and (2) state-of-the-art methods including DCMF \cite{cai2015fast}, TRMF \cite{yu2016temporal}, BRITS \cite{cao2018brits}, E\textsuperscript{2}GAN \cite{luo2018multivariate,luo2019e2gan}, GRIN \cite{cini2022filling}, CSDI \cite{tashiro2021csdi} and mSSA \cite{agarwal2022on}.
+For a fair comparison, we focus on methods that do not require complete data for training.
+Those that require complete data for training will be compared in Section \ref{subsec:comparison_with_two-phase_prediction}.
+Mean, TLE and LO are described as follows. \begin{itemize}[leftmargin=*] \item \textbf{Mean}.
+Mean predicts the missing entries with the mean of observed entries in the same sample. \item \textbf{Temporal Linear Extrapolation (TLE)}.
+TLE predicts a missing entry with the linear function that passes through its last two observed historical entries on the same node in the same sample.
+Mean is used if the required entries are missing. \item \textbf{Last Observation (LO)}.
+LO predicts a missing entry with the last observed historical entry on the same node in the same sample.
+Mean is used if the required entries are missing. \end{itemize} For DCMF, BRITS, E\textsuperscript{2}GAN, GRIN and CSDI, we use them for prediction by treating the future as missing data.
+For all baselines, we will report the better of the results refined by MIRACLE \cite{kyono2021miracle} or not.
+We will report our performance both with and without the refinement.
+Note that Facets \cite{cai2015facets} and NetDyna \cite{hairi2019netdyna} are reduced to DCMF in our problem, so we only select DCMF as baseline.

-We make clear the differences between {\model} and the baselines with respect to (1) supervision with incomplete future, (2) capturing inter-time series correlations and (3) capturing temporal correlations in Table~\ref{tbl:model_differences}.
+Table \ref{tbl:prediction_difference} summarizes the differences between {\model} and the prediction baselines w.r.t. whether they can (1) supervise with incomplete future, (2) exploit the underlying graph and (3) capture temporal correlations.